 In association with the giant 10 kton DUNE (Deep Underground Neutrino Experiment) liquid argon neutrino detector being built at Homestake there will need to be a smaller Near Detector at Fermilab.
 The Sheffield group is collaborating with Bern University and other groups to build and test new pixel readout technology in liquid argon that can replace the conventional multi-wire readout.
-As part of this Sheffield is building a 1.0m x 0.5m time projection chamber device.
-The project involves contributing to the design, installation and operation of this with Bern colleagues in Switzerland and subsequent analysis of particle data following transfer to a test beam at CERN or Fermilab.
+As part of this Sheffield has built a 1.0m x 0.5m time projection chamber device.
+The project involves contributing to the operation of this with Bern colleagues in Switzerland and subsequent analysis of particle data following transfer to a test beam at CERN or Fermilab.
 There will be opportunity to conduct liquid argon pixel detector R&D using the Sheffield liquid argon test-stand facility and to study upgrade options for the readout, including comparison of silicon photo-sensors, cryogenic photomultipliers, GEMs and micromegas devices.
 Critical measurements are anticipated of liquid argon parameters including electron drift.
 There will be chance of long term attachment (6-12 months) in Bern or at CERN in Switzerland or at the test beam in Fermilab.

 Science Graduate School: As a PhD student in one of the science departments at the University of Sheffield, you’ll be part of the Science Graduate School – a community of postgraduate researchers working across biology, chemistry, physics, mathematics and psychology.
 You’ll get access to training opportunities designed to support your career development by helping you gain professional skills that are essential in all areas of science.
 You’ll be able to learn how to recognise good research and research behaviour, improve your communication abilities and experience technologies that are used in academia, industry and many related careers.
 Visit http://www.sheffield.ac.uk/sgs to learn more.